jgmodgoh/jgmodgoh.github.io/_posts/2013-07-12-sublime-text-bit.md

 comments: true
 ---

 To run code from the console of [Sublime Text](http://www.sublimetext.com/), simply use the shortcut `cmd+b`.
-This is a convenient way to view results from your code in addition to using irb.
+This is a quick and convenient way to view results from your code in addition to using irb.

 <figure>
   <img src="/images/2013-7-12-bit-1.png">
 </figure>

-However, if this is the first time you are running code from Sublime Text, you might encounter an error when ruby tries to require a file.
-The problem is the default load path in Sublime Text might not include where your ruby gems are intalled.
-A simple fix is to get your load path from the bash terminal with the command `echo $PATH`.
+However, if this is the first time you are ever running code from Sublime Text, you might encounter an error when ruby tries to require a file.
+The problem is the default load path in Sublime Text is probably not including the path to where your ruby gems are intalled.
+A simple fix is to get it from the bash terminal using the command `echo $PATH`.

 <figure>
   <img src="/images/2013-7-12-bit-2.png">